bgreenwell/imgflipr/README.md

 ## Installation

-Currently, you can only install this packaghe from GitHub:
+Currently, you can only install this package from GitHub:

 ``` r
 devtools::install_github("bgreenwell/imgflipr")